 - Leaving a small amount of food on your plate at the end of a meal indicates it was filling and satisfying.
 If you empty your plate entirely, you can expect the host to take it as a hint that you need another serving.

 - It is considered bad etiquette to walk whilst eating.

-- For Malays: It is common practice to eat with one's hands or with a spoon and fork.
+- Malay Meals: It is common practice to eat with one's hands or with a spoon and fork.
 Generally, pork is avoided.

-- For Chinese-Malaysians: Common eating utensils are spoons and forks, or chopsticks.
+- Malaysian Chinese Meals: Common eating utensils are spoons and forks, or chopsticks.
 Do not leave chopsticks in the rice bowl or place them vertically.
 This is considered bad luck as it is reminiscent of practices regarding incense during mourning.

-- For Indian-Malaysians: Eating with a spoon or with one's hands is common.
-Most Indians will avoid eating dishes that contain beef.
+Malaysian Indian Meals: Eating with a spoon or with one's hands is common.
+Most Malaysian Indians will avoid eating dishes that contain beef.